Misogyny in ice hockey: Hockey Hall of Fame

 In 2010, Cammi Granato and Angela James became the first two women to be inducted into the Hockey Hall of Fame as players.
 The Hall of Fame, however, introduced a rule at the same time limiting the number of women who could be inducted each year to two, and as of 2020 has only inducted six other women (and 36 men) leading to accusations of sexism, male chauvinism, and misogyny.

-After scoring the Clarkson Cup-winning goal in 2015, Boston Blades forward Janine Weber was asked by the Hall to donate the stick she had scored with, however it was one of only two sticks she had.
+After scoring the Clarkson Cup–winning goal in 2015, Boston Blades forward Janine Weber was asked by the Hall to donate the stick she had scored with, however it was one of only two sticks she had.
 She was forced to reach out via Twitter to organise a sponsorship for herself to replace the stick she had donated.

 In January 2019, the Hall of Fame was criticised for the disparity between the baby clothes in their gift shop, with the boys' clothes proclaiming "Future hockey legend" and the girls' clothes proclaiming "Cutie".

 Discrimination lawsuits

 Canada

 In 1981, Justine Blainey-Broker, born in 1973, won a roster position on a boys' team in the Metro Toronto Hockey League, was barred from playing by the league when she was 13 years of age because of her sex since ice hockey was now divided by male and female categories of the sport.
 Her discrimination complaint against the team was ultimately successful when it reached the Ontario Court of Appeal in 1986.

-In the year 2000, a group of women filed a complaint against the University of Saskatchewan under the Saskatchewan Human Rights Code for giving the university's men's hockey team preferential treatment.
+In 2000, a group of women filed a complaint against the University of Saskatchewan under the Saskatchewan Human Rights Code for giving the university's men's hockey team preferential treatment.
 The university lost the case.

 After the University of New Brunswick downgraded the status of their varsity women's hockey programme in 2008 and stripped it of its funding, players on the team filed a discrimination complaint with the province's Labour and Employment Board.
 After the board ruled in the players' favour, the university reinstated the programme in 2017.

-United States of America
+United States

 In 2015, former Olympian Shannon Miller sued the University of Minnesota for discrimination after she was fired.
 The university had cited the need to cut costs behind the decision to fire her, yet did not fire the men's hockey program head coach, despite him having a higher salary and a substantially less successful record.
 In 2018, she won the case and was awarded 3,7 million $ in damages.

 In June 2018, 11 former University of North Dakota women's players sued the university over the decision to axe the women's hockey programme in 2017, alleging that the university failed to meet its Title XI requirements to effectively accommodate student interests and abilities.